 When the additional productivity gain for profit-sharing firms is relatively low, there are two long-run equilibria, one featuring all firms sharing profits and the other with no firm sharing profits.
 While the former is a repulsor, the latter is an attractor.
 When the additional productivity gain for profit-sharing is relatively high, the economy has the same two long-run equilibria.
 However, the long-run equilibrium with all firms sharing profits is an attractor, while the long-run equilibrium with no firm sharing profits is a repulsor.
 When the additional productivity gain for profit-sharing firms is relatively moderate, there is another long-run equilibrium, now one that features heterogeneity in worker compensation modes across firms.
-In this case, the long-run equilibria with survival of only one strategy are repulsors, while the long-run equilibrium configuration with coexistence of both labor-extraction strategies is not an attractor, the economy keeps undergoing endogenous, self-sustaining and persistent fluctuations in the distribution of labor-extraction compensation strategies and average labor productivity (which accords with the empirical evidence), with functional income distribution and economic growth persistently fluctuating as well.
+In this case, the long-run equilibria with survival of only one strategy are repulsors, while the long-run equilibrium with coexistence of both strategies can be an attractor.
+However, even if the long-run equilibrium configuration with coexistence of both labor-extraction strategies is not an attractor, the economy keeps undergoing endogenous, self-sustaining and persistent fluctuations in the distribution of labor-extraction compensation strategies and average labor productivity (which accords with the empirical evidence), with functional income distribution and economic growth persistently fluctuating as well.